< Back To Academics

 Our rigorous program, taught by a small group of dedicated professional sculptors, provides an opportunity to bring together process, perception, research, and critical dialogue.
 Each student gains a conviction for sculpture and a foundation from which his or her work can evolve throughout a lifetime.

 Afternoon Sculpture courses allow participants to study and create alongside our MFA and Certificate candidates.
-During the Spring semester of 2019, Jilaine Jones will lead a course on Tuesday afternoons from 2pm – 6pm and Leonid Lerman will lead a course on Thursday afternoons from 2pm – 6pm.ENROLL
+During the Fall semester of 2019, Jilaine Jones will lead a course on Tuesday afternoons from 2pm – 6pm and Leonid Lerman will lead a course on Thursday afternoons from 2pm – 6pm.ENROLL

 Tuesdays, 2pm – 6pm